JasonEtco/jasonet.co/posts/remix-first-impressions.md

 ### PlanetScale

 Pretty cool.
 I can't say that I've used it fully still, but being able to connect to an external dev database via a CLI is nifty, I've used it to clear my dev database while messing with seed data.
-Other than that, its kind of just chilling in the background, which is exactly what one wants from a database (IMO).
+Other than that, it's kind of just chilling in the background, which is exactly what I want from a database.

 ## Wrap-up